 About Cooking Corn on the Cob Oven Easy Method

-If you are baking potatoes in the oven (here’s that recipe), you can put these in about 20 minutes before they’re done.
+If you are baking potatoes in the oven, you can put these prepped corn cobs in about 20 minutes before the potatoes are done.
 Another good vegetable that goes with corn or baked potatoes is this cabbage recipe.
 You can start the cabbage right when you put the corn in the oven so, they’ll both be done about the same time.
-Also, if you choose to cook it on the grill, go here.
+Also, you can cook these corn on the cob on the grill.

 Corn on the Cob in the Oven

 - ¼ tsp salt

 - ⅛ tsp Ground Black Pepper